SeviQ

 Best Things to Do in Seville

-If you only remember one principle, make it this: Seville is at its best when you balance Cathedral + Alcazar + Plaza de Espana with Santa Cruz + Triana + flamenco + tapas.
-That is what turns a checklist visit into a city experience.
+If you only remember one principle, make it this: Seville works best when you balance Cathedral + Alcazar + Plaza de Espana with Santa Cruz + Triana + flamenco + tapas.
+If you only have one or two days, that balance matters even more.

 The essential Seville route